Galser/ptfe-prodmount-vc-cloud/README.md

 - [x] create instruction block
 - [x] redeploy PTFE to test instructions
 - [x] update README
+- [x] switch to CloudFlare or DynDNS, as they see mto perform better
+- [x] GoDaddy DNS management removed

 # Notes

-To make main README less obscure, internal notes been extracted into a separate file : [notes.md](notes.md)
+To make the main README less obscure, internal notes been extracted into a separate file : [notes.md](notes.md)

-Full run log for apply can be found here : [apply.log](apply.log)
+Full run log for apply can be found here : [terraform_apply.md](terraform_apply.md)

-Full run log for destruction can be found here : [destroy.log](destroy.log)
+Full run log for destruction can be found here : [terraform_destroy.md](terraform_destroy.md)